 Weather based marketing brings the intelligence of triggering marketing campaigns based on a change in weather conditions in a particular geo-location.
 Data from Weather API is used to trigger such campaigns, read more on weather based marketing.

 SMS Geo-Targeting is used to send targeted messages to users in a particular location by means of geo-fencing.
 Identifying user location is tougher in the absence of apps on user’s mobile device.
 Moreover, it is a prerequisite to get user permission for location specific offers.

 Food Tech businesses send triggered based SMS to notify users of order status, delivery and gather feedback among others.

 - -Order Out for delivery

 Likewise, businesses in other industries make use of triggers like – transaction successful, credit card payment overdue, add to cart but not purchased, poor feedback rating etc.

 Read more about events and triggered campaigns.

-SMS Marketing presents immense opportunity for adding value through your marketing.
+Triggered SMS Marketing presents an immense opportunity for adding value through your marketing.
 That said, it is about finding the sweet spot by means of optimization to send the right message to the right audience at opportune times.
 If not done right users will either opt-out, block or register complain.
 And, nobody wants that.